googleapis/gapic-generator-python/docs/process.rst

 The protoc contract
 ~~~~~~~~~~~~~~~~~~~

-This code generator is written as a ``protoc`` plugin, which operates on
+This code generator is written as a :command:`protoc` plugin, which operates on
 a defined contract.
 The contract is straightforward: a plugin must
 accept a ``CodeGeneratorRequest`` (essentially a sequence of
 ``FileDescriptor`` objects) and output a
 ``CodeGeneratorResponse``.

-If you are unfamiliar with ``protoc`` plugins, welcome!
-That last paragraph
+If you are unfamiliar with :command:`protoc` plugins, welcome!
+That last
-likely sounded not as straightforward as claimed.
-It may be useful to read
+paragraph likely sounded not as straightforward as claimed.
+It may be useful
-`plugin.proto`_ and `descriptor.proto`_ before continuing on.
-The former
+to read `plugin.proto`_ and `descriptor.proto`_ before continuing on.
+The
-describes the contract with plugins (such as this one) and is relatively
+former describes the contract with plugins (such as this one) and is relatively
 easy to digest, the latter describes protocol buffer files themselves and is
 rather dense.
 The key point to grasp is that each ``.proto`` *file* compiles
 into one of these proto messages (called *descriptors*), and this plugin's